Waterfox

 Waterfox is a free and open-source web browser and fork of Firefox.
 It claims to be ethical and user-centric, emphasizing performance and privacy.
 There are official Waterfox releases for Windows, macOS, Linux and Android.
-It was initially created to provide official 64-bit support, back when Firefox was only available for 32-bit systems.
+It was created in 2012 to provide official 64-bit support when Firefox was only available for 32-bit systems.

 Divisions

 Waterfox

 Waterfox shares core features and technologies like the Gecko browser engine and support for Firefox Add-ons with Firefox.
 It is also compatible with Google Chrome and Opera extensions.
 It disables telemetry by default, which is present in Firefox builds.
 However, it collects technical information about the user's device to update properly.